-There are many reasons to have a dashcam for your truck.
+There are many reasons to have a dashboard camera for your truck.
 Not all of us get to drive past emerald forests, snowcapped mountains and turquoise sea.
 The life of a trucker on the road can take him or her past these amazing spectacles in nature.
 A dash cam can keep you safe on the road, while capturing these breathtaking views.
-But a trucker’s needs differ from an everyday citizen, so keep in mind there are a few things to look for when picking out your next dash cam.
+But a trucker’s needs differ from an everyday citizen, so keep in mind there are a few things to look for when picking out your next best dash cam.

 Our Top Pick

 While all the dash cameras great for truck drivers, there is one that leads the pack for one simple reason – the three different camera angles.
 Not only do you get front and rear view from the lens, but you get the side of this best dash cam for truckers, too.
 Which is arguably a more important angle than the back because that’s where your precious cargo is.